Finland, Sweden move closer to seeking NATO membership | Politics

 “At its meeting today, the Social Democrats' party board has decided that the party will work for Sweden to apply for membership in NATO,” the party said in a statement.

-The plan to join the alliance will be discussed in Sweden's parliament on Monday, and Prime Minister Magdalena Andersson's Cabinet will make an announce later that day.
+The plan to join the alliance will be discussed in Sweden's parliament on Monday, and Prime Minister Magdalena Andersson's Cabinet will make an announcement later that day.

 “Russia's war in Ukraine is not going as Moscow had planned,” Stoltenberg said by video link to the NATO meeting in Berlin as he recovers from a COVID-19 infection.''
 “They failed to take Kyiv.
 They are pulling back from around Kharkiv.
 Their major offensive in Donbas has stalled.
 Russia is not achieving its strategic objectives.”
 “Ukraine can win this war,'' he said, adding that NATO must continue to step up its military support to the country.

-Sweden has also already taken steps toward joining the alliance, while Georgia's bid is again being discussed despite dire warnings from Moscow about the consequences if its neighbor becomes part of NATO.
+Sweden has also already taken steps toward joining the alliance, while Georgia's bid is again being discussed despite dire warnings from Moscow about the consequences if its neighbour becomes part of NATO.

 Nordic NATO member Norway said it strongly welcomed Finland's decision to seek membership.
 Norwegian Foreign Minister Anniken Huitfeldt described Helsinki's move as “a turning point” for the Nordic region's defense and security policies.